 Academics

-The campus of the Faculty of Science and Engineering sits on high ground in the middle of leafy surroundings in the Korakuen district of Bunkyo-ku, in the center of Tokyo.
-Equipped with the latest educational and research facilities, the Faculty, together with the Graduate School of Science and Engineering and the Institute of Science and Engineering, is proud of its comprehensive education and research capability.
+Korakuen Campus, home to the Faculty of Fundamental Science and Engineering, the Faculty of Science, Engineering and Society, and the Faculty of Advanced Science and Engineering, is located on high ground amid lush greenery in the Korakuen district of Bunkyo-ku, central Tokyo.
+Equipped with the latest educational and research facilities, the three faculties, together with the Graduate School of Science and Engineering and the Institute of Science and Engineering, are proud of its comprehensive education and research capability.

-From its inception, the Faculty has never ceased to put a high priority on fostering basic and universally applicable academic abilities, and also on nurturing talented scientists of independence and self-reliance, by equipping students with knowledge that will allow them to respond flexibly to whatever problems emerge in the rapidly developing science and technology.
-As a result, the number of presentations made at academic conferences by the graduate students reaches more than 350 per year, representing the world-class high-level intellectual productivity of the Faculty.
+The three faculties place a high priority on fostering basic and universally applicable academic abilities, and also on nurturing talented scientists of independence and self-reliance, by equipping students with knowledge that will allow them to respond flexibly to whatever problems emerge in the rapidly developing science and technology.
+As a result, the number of presentations made at academic conferences by the graduate students reaches more than 350 per year, representing the world-class high-level intellectual productivity of the faculties.

 Departments: